junxit/us-congress-bills-112/metadata.md

 - 2011-06-23 — Introduced in House
 - 2011-06-23 — Introduced in House
 - 2011-06-23 — Referred to the House Committee on Financial Services.
+- 2011-07-19 — Referred to the Subcommittee on Capital Markets and Government Sponsored Enterprises.
+- 2011-09-15 — Committee Hearings Held.
+- 2011-11-15 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 19 - 15 .
+- 2011-11-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2012-02-16 — Committee Consideration and Mark-up Session Held.
+- 2012-02-16 — Ordered to be Reported (Amended) by the Yeas and Nays: 30 - 26.
+- 2012-04-25 — Placed on the Union Calendar, Calendar No. 317.
+- 2012-04-25 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-453.
+- 2012-04-25 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-453.